ekernf01/ggrn/ggrn_docker_backend/README.md

 You need to write a program that will run in the docker container.
 It must:

 - read training data from `from_to_docker/train.h5ad`.
 You can expect this training data to pass the checks in `ggrn.validate_training_data(train)`.
 - read perturbations to predict in `from_to_docker/predictions_metadata.csv`.
-You can expect a table with named columns `['timepoint', 'cell_type', 'perturbation', "expression_level_after_perturbation", 'prediction_timescale']`.
-For multi-gene perturbations, you'll find quoted comma-separated lists as strings, and yes, I'm very sorry about this.
+You can expect a table containing the following columns: `['timepoint', 'cell_type', 'perturbation', "expression_level_after_perturbation", 'prediction_timescale']`. **Please return one prediction per row in this table.** For multi-gene perturbations, you'll find quoted comma-separated lists as strings, and yes, I'm very sorry about this.
 An example: "NANOG,POU5F1" for `perturbation` and "5.43,0.0" for `expression_level_after_perturbation`.
 - train your method and make those predictions, preserving the order.
 - save the predictions in `h5ad` format as `from_to_docker/predictions.h5ad`.
-To be ultra-safe about not scrambling them, the order is expected to match what you find in `predictions_metadata.csv`, and the `.obs` is expected to all those columns.
-You can reuse the boilerplate from our example in `Dockerfiles/template`.
+To be ultra-safe about not scrambling them, the order is expected to match what you find in `predictions_metadata.csv`, and the `.obs` is expected to have all those columns.

 ### Docker image